 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 12.45 10/7/2020 Sean Wirth I have had some time to think about my suggestion that possibly the stockpile of RTM generated by the Twin Cities launch site could be used for creating upland forage for Sandhill Cranes in the floodplain of the lower Cosumnes River for use by them during the cyclical flooding that occurs there every seven to ten years or so; and which will likely increase in frequency due to climate change.
 As well, sea level rise has the very real potential to put much of the lands already conserved for the Crane at risk, making upland forage sites even more valuable.
-This suggestion has been provided to the team working on the EIR.
 Carrie Buckman 11/5/2020 Responded 12.46 10/7/2020 Sean Wirth Yes, additional coordination with local agencies and entities is expected to be performed regarding reuse of RTM.
-Graham Bradner 11/5/2020 Responded 2.47 10/7/2020 Sean Wirth Are you aware of any studies that deal with repurposing RTM that likely has little to no organic content as soil suitable for agriculture?
+Graham Bradner 11/5/2020 Responded 12.47 10/7/2020 Sean Wirth that likely has little to no organic content as soil suitable for agriculture?
 We are not aware of any studies related to reuse of the type of RTM expected to be generated from the project in the Delta.
 Additional testing to evaluate the viability of RTM for growing vegetation would be conducted during the design phase.
-Graham Bradner 11/5/2020 Responded 3.01 11/5/2020 Anna Swenson Features that could end up being permanent?
+Graham Bradner 11/5/2020 Responded 13.01 11/5/2020 Anna Swenson Features that could end up being permanent?
 In the November SEC meeting, DCA provided a rendering packet that reflect potential permanent facilities.
-Cecilia Gamboa 12/9/2020 Responded 3.02 11/5/2020 Mike Hardesty Within the November SEC renderings, DCA provided potential views of the sites with roads and highways in near proximity.
+Cecilia Gamboa 12/9/2020 Responded 13.02 11/5/2020 Mike Hardesty Will project sites be seen from the freeway?
+Are the sites going Within the November SEC renderings, DCA provided potential views of the sites with roads and highways in near proximity.
 Cecilia Gamboa 12/9/2020 Responded 13.03 11/5/2020 Anna Swenson Can members get a post-construction map that represents the truck traffic, activity and noise that will be present during operations?
-Phil Ryan/ Cecilia Gamboa 12/9/2020 Responded
+1 Phil Ryan/ Cecilia Gamboa 12/9/2020 Responded